Skip to content

 Numbers that show why proof-of-citizenship laws threaten eligible voters far more than they prevent fraud.

-Americans without a valid passport
+Americans without a valid passport (estimate)

 ~21M